Did you know that common project management techniques can be made significantly more effective when you hitch them to a visual framework?

 Project management visualization involves a combination of data visualization tools and methodologies, traditional communication, reporting, and task management.
 It means taking a visual approach to project management and execution.

 We know there’s nothing more satisfying than discovering tools and techniques that help make your projects run smoother.
-So we’re going to share some of the biggest benefits of project management visualization and show you how easy it is to create and manage your projects visually.
+That’s why we’re going to share some of the biggest benefits of using project management visualization and show you how easy it is to create and manage your projects visually.

 What is project management visualization?

 Effective project management means meeting your goals by combining the best of your knowledge and skills with the most efficient project planning tools and techniques.
 So it only stands to reason that being able to turn to a reliable, repeatable, highly visible process will ramp up your project success.

 Project management visualization is just such a process.

 By integrating data visualization tools and methodologies with traditional communication, reporting, and task management, visualizing your project streamlines your capacity to get the most from basic variables like:

 - Your team and scope of work.

 Because for each new scenario you encounter, the better you can see the various stages of the project management process laid out before you, the greater clarity you’ll have into what’s driving your project forward at any time.